openstack-archive/fuel-specs/specs/7.0/networking-templates.rst

 * Descriptions of network roles are propagated to Nailgun and include metadata which is required for serialization to orchestrator.
-* Every task description has section [network_roles] where the list of names of network roles required is declared.
 * API handler is added to load/cancel template for given environment.
 * API handler is added to create/remove networks for given environment.
 * Template is applied during serialization if it was set for the env.